University of Maine at Fort Kent

 | Accreditation Required | Institutional + Regional |

 Earning an online criminal justice degree in Maine offers a flexible path to a high-demand career.
-Maine offers competitive entry-level wages, though median salaries are currently 6.1% below the national trend.
+Maine offers competitive wages for criminal justice professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, Maine students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online criminal justice programs and are ranked based on affordability, graduation rates, and student outcomes in Maine.